 Once a logical partition is made, you can create lots of logical partitions by taking free space from this partition.

 After knowing how to break the hard drive size limit, maybe some of you are also interested in why there are such limits.
 Please keep reading to get what you want.

-Why There Is Maximum Hard Drive Size Limit in Windows 10/8/7
+Why There Is Windows 8/10 or Windows 7 Maximum Hard Drive Size Limit

-We have said partitioning scheme rules the maximum hard disk size and partition amount, and file system affects the maximum partitions size.
-But how does these 2 items generate such limits?
+We have said partitioning scheme rules the maximum hard disk size and partition amount, and file system affects the size of maximum partitions.
+But how do these 2 items generate such limits?

 Here are answers.

 As we know, capacity of a hard disk = the number of logical sectors within the device × the size of each logical sector, and a computer system requires bits of information to represent sector amounts.
 The partitioning scheme used by most modern Windows-based computers is MBR (master boot record), which sets a limit of 32 for the number of bits that are available to represent the number of logical sectors.
 Therefore, the maximum hard disk size is 2^32 * sector size.